CodeByJatin123/Javascript/README.md

 - Practiced Math object methods (abs, round, ceil, floor, min, max)
 - Generated random numbers using Math.random()
-- Created random numbers within a fixed range using min–max formula **
+- Created random numbers within a fixed range using min–max formula

+**
+I learned how to work with the JavaScript Date object.
+I understood how to create a new date using new Date() and display it in different readable formats like toString(), toDateString(), and toLocaleString().
+I also learned how to create custom dates using different formats and understood that months in JavaScript start from zero.
+Along with this, I explored timestamps using Date.now(), converted milliseconds into seconds, and extracted useful information like month number and day of the week.
+Finally, I learned how to format dates using toLocaleString() to get the full name of the weekday.

+Agar bole to isi ko thoda casual, Hing